max-kalganov/raic2022/README.md

 Also link to the competitions [repo](https://github.com/All-Cups/aicup22)

 P.S.
-Whach out cloning repo.
+Watch out cloning repo.
 You need to clone `git submodules` too.

 ## Few words about the competition